Page Speed Checker

 6. Reduce Redirects

-• Audit redirects: Regularly audit your site for redirects and eliminate unnecessary ones.
+• Audit redirects: Regularly check your site for redirects and remove any you don't need.

-• Use 301 redirects: When implementing redirects, always use 301 redirects, which indicate a permanent redirect, instead of 302 temporary redirects.
+• Use 301 redirects: Always use 301 redirects for permanent changes, not 302 temporary ones.

 7. Optimize CSS and JavaScript Delivery

-• Defer non-essential JavaScript: Use the defer or async attribute to ensure non-critical JavaScript files don’t block page rendering.
+• Defer non-essential JavaScript: Use defer or async to make sure non-critical JavaScript doesn't slow down your site.

 Mobile Optimization: Ensuring Speed Across Devices

-• Touchscreen-friendly navigation: Ensure interactive elements like buttons and menus are easily navigated on smaller screens.
+• Touchscreen-friendly navigation: Make sure buttons and menus work well on small screens.

 Tools to Measure and Optimize Website Speed

-• Google PageSpeed Insights: This free tool provides detailed reports on your website’s performance and actionable recommendations for improvement.
+• Google PageSpeed Insights: This tool gives you detailed reports and tips to improve your site.

-• Pingdom: Pingdom offers performance monitoring and helps you track how your website is performing globally.
+• Pingdom: Pingdom helps you track your site's performance worldwide.

 Final Thoughts: Continuous Performance Monitoring and Optimization